+You may be wondering what should be on a work order to yield the most effective outcome.
 To get a better general idea of work orders and what they entail, let’s look at a sample.
-ProjectManager.com has a number of free project management templates, and pictured below is a full version our work order template.
+ProjectManager.com has a number of free project management templates, and pictured below is a full version of our work order template.
 We will outline the different elements of the work order and how to use them.

 Contact and Internal Information

 Our free work order template can be customized to fit the perimeters of your business, but it’s fully loaded with the basics.
 At the top is where much of the pertinent information is captured, such as company name, address and contact.

 There’s also a place to add the work order number, which is key to keeping track of the job and finding the work order quickly.
 Dates are included for when the work order is issued, when the work is expected to start, finish and when it’s completed.

 A priority level can be set.
 The person who requested the work order is identified and a customer ID for internal use is given.
 For larger organizations, the department can be specified.

 The meat of the work order is of course the job and its related labor and materials.
 Here the work is described, who is billed is identified, and, if necessary, where the work will be shipped is identified.

 Following this is a detailed description of the work to be done and how many hours it will take to do each line time, as well as the rate of the worker tasked with the job.
 This is then totaled.

 The next section in our work order sample lists the materials needed to complete the job, how much of each, the cost and any applicable tax.
 All this is added to the above total for a subtotal.
 Any additional charges are added to this subtotal to reach the total price of the work order.

 Finally, there’s space to add additional information.
 Then there’s a signature and dateline.
 Again, this is a work order example, but a few tweaks can apply to almost any work order you have to need to produce.